tidbcloud/terraform-provider-tidbcloud/README.md

 ### Debug the provider

 I will introduce how to debug with Terraform CLI development overrides.
-About other ways to debug the provider.
-See [terraform official doc](https://www.terraform.io/plugin/debugging) for more detail
+About other ways to debug the provider, see [terraform official doc](https://www.terraform.io/plugin/debugging) for more detail

 Development overrides is a method of using a specified local filesystem Terraform provider binary with Terraform CLI, such as one locally built with updated code, rather than a released binary.